Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Back to top

-If you have been arrested in the Florida Panhandle, including Tallahassee, Leon County and the surrounding Florida counties, contact the attorneys at the Pumphrey Law to discuss the particular facts of your case, and your possible defenses.
-There are many options to lessen your charges, or have them completely dropped entirely.
-Finding an experienced defense attorney in the Florida Panhandle can go a long way towards helping you avoid negative repercussions.
+If you have been arrested in the Florida Panhandle or the surrounding Florida counties, contact the attorneys at the Pumphrey Law.
+There may be options to lessen your charges or have them completely dropped entirely.
+It’s important to have a knowledgeable legal professional review your case details to help establish any applicable defense strategies.
+Finding an experienced Florida criminal defense attorney in the Panhandle can go a long way towards helping you avoid negative repercussions.

-Contact the Pumphrey Law at (850) 681-7777 for a consultation about your Florida Panhandle arrest.
+Contact Pumphrey Law Firm today at (850) 681-7777 to schedule a free consultation about your Florida Panhandle arrest.

 Back to Top